-In response to my outward changes, grown-ups and even some other kids now started rolling their eyes at me.
-“You’re such a tomboy!” they chided.
+In response to my outward changes, grown-ups and even some other children now started kidding me, “You’re such a tomboy!”

 On their faces were smiles of quiet approval.

-I realized that the tomboy in me not only felt more natural, she earned me a reprieve from the pin curls, the dancing lessons, and the boring dollhouse play sessions with the neighbor girls.
-She gave me railroad tracks and dirt trails and fishing for water skippers on my belly by the ditch.
+I realized that the tomboy in me not only felt more natural, she earned me a reprieve from the pin curls, the dancing lessons, and the boring barbie doll play sessions with the neighbor girls.
+She gave me railroad tracks and toolboxes and fishing for water skippers on my belly by the ditch.
 In contrast to the constraints of girlhood, my tomboy gave me freedom.

-It didn’t take me long to heed the signs and lean hard on my tomboy for the benefits she gave me.
+It didn’t take me long to heed the cultural signs and lean hard on the tomboy for the benefits she gave me.

-I loved to sing, so I auditioned for the school choir, and was thrilled to be accepted to the chorus.
-But when I learned I’d been assigned to the girls’ chorus, I promptly dropped out.
+I adored singing, and auditioned for the school choir.
+When I was accepted to the chorus, I was thrilled.
+When I learned I’d been assigned to the girls chorus, I promptly dropped out.

 My masculine had taken over as a self-reinforcing identity, locking out the feminine from my life like an annoying little sister.

 At the time, I suppose, I was fighting to be free.

 But in the process, I was quitting things, dropping things, and shrinking my sense of self.
 I was becoming not only less free, but less me.

 By the time I met my new friend Jen in high school band class, I was fully ensconced in the patriarchal worldview of masculine power supremacy.